GerHobbelt/pforth/doc/index.md

 All your functions that will be exposed to ex:forth should take only arguments of `cell_t` type and should return either `void` or `cell_t`.
-In case you need to use floats, ex:forth uses `double`s, which should be the same size as `cell_t`, so do some fancy pointercasting.
+In case you need to use floats, ex:forth uses `double`s, which should be the same size as `cell_t`, so do some fancy pointer casting.
 You know, the fun part of C.

 Once you have your functions defined, write the following function: